abelrg25/abelrg25.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Abel Rosales is a Ph.
+D. in Astrophysics.
+His research interests include Data Analysis, Data Science, Python